sparfenyuk/mcp-proxy/README.md

                         Pass through all environment variables when spawning all server processes.
   --debug, --no-debug   Enable debug mode with detailed logging output.
   --named-server NAME COMMAND_STRING
                         Define a named stdio server.
 NAME is for the URL path /servers/NAME/.
 COMMAND_STRING is a single string with the command and its arguments (e.g., 'uvx mcp-server-fetch --timeout 10').
 These servers inherit the proxy's CWD and environment from --pass-environment.
-Can be specified multiple times.
-Ignored if --named-server-config is used.
   --named-server-config FILE_PATH
                         Path to a JSON configuration file for named stdio servers.
 If provided, this will be the exclusive source for named server definitions, and any --named-server CLI arguments will be ignored.